If you have a question about the Assyrian Prophecy as recorded in Isaiah 19:23-25

 What is the condition of the Assyrian nation today?

 WWI began the great exodus for safety reasons.
 At least a million and a half scattered around the world.
 Then the trouble that struck at the turn of the century scattered another million into diaspora.
 The ISIS murderous assault in 2014 scattered even more people.
 Today about 250,000 remain in the land.
 They are struggling with severe hardship.
 Many are in refugee camps.
 The leaders are saying that if there is one more war, Christianity will be completely gone from the region.

 What drove you to research and write The Assyrian Prophecy?

 I think that Reverend John Booko planted the seed.
-I told him I would but needed write a book, a great deal of study before I could undertake the project.
+I told him I would write a book, but a great deal of study is needed before I could undertake the project.
 Then, when ISIS struck in 2014, I knew the time had come.
 I had to do something and writing the book was strongly impressed upon my mind.
 That is when I took the deep plunge into research and writing.

 Why should Christians in North America care about this prophecy?
 How does it affect us?

 First, in many ways the Assyrians are our spiritual parents.
 They were the greatest evangelistic force of the early Church.
 Now, our parents need us and her children must rise up and respond.
 Second, the Assyrian prophecy is clearly the will of God.
 It is older than Isaiah.
 God determined her place in the end-times before the foundations of the world.
 Third, coupled with Israel, she will be a great agent of peace in the Middle East.
 Fourth, to have Assyria established as a sovereign Christian nation would offer the west some solace for the loss of eight trillion dollars and untold gallons of blood.
 The fewer dollars in the bank and the empty chair at the Thanksgiving table will have some value other than walking away devastated and feeling it was a waste.

 You are an evangelist committed to the Great Commission.
 How does helping the Assyrians fit into your calling in life?